Hajaryakub/Thesis/README.md

-# Thesis for University of Birmingham Dubai- Masters in Bioinformatics
+# Code for Individual Project [University of Birmingham Dubai- Masters in Bioinformatics]

 order:
 Phyloseq_process,